MarcJos/Merope/doc/VoxellationManual.md

 - `VoxelRule` : either `Average` the phase w.r.t. the volume fractions of each phase on each voxel, or only evaluate the phase in the `Center` of the voxel.
 - `HomogenizationRule` : `Voigt` (arithmetic average), `Reuss` (harmonic average), `Largest`, `Smallest`, to average the coefficient in case of `VoxelRule.Average`.

+:warning: The user has to be caution when appealing to `VoxelRule.Average` in combination with complex microstructures.
+In particular, the boolean operations usually lead to approximating the volume fractions of each phase.
+For example, the following is **not recommended** : define a new `Structure` by `Structure_3D(structure_3D_1, structure_3D_2, mask)` with `mask=structure_3D_2`.
+Indeed, assume that `structure_3D_1` has only phase 0, and that the `structure_3D_2` has only phases 1 and 0.
+Then the volume fraction of phase 1 inside a voxel will be approximated as the square of its actual value, which is not accurate for all intermediate values.

 Then, the voxelation is segmented in phases according to the (scalar) values of the coefficient field.
 The associated coefficient values are printed in a separated .txt file.
 Hence, the voxelation comes with a list of coefficients associated to phases (`materialId` field of the .vtk file).